The Best Foundation Hacks for Younger-Looking Skin, According to the Pros

 Find a Good Facial Moisturizer

-Jeniece Trizzino, a beauty expert with Deck of Scarlet, recommends to always start with a moisturizer that is super hydrating but won’t leave skin feeling greasy or oily.
-We recommend this Ultra-Light Face Moisturizing Lotion from Cerave ($17.99, Ulta).
+Jeniece Trizzino, a beauty expert with Deck of Scarlet, recommends to always start with a moisturizer that is super hydrating but won't leave skin feeling greasy or oily.
+We recommend CeraVe Ultra-Light Moisturizing Lotion ($19, Ulta).
 Be thorough about moisturizing all areas of the face, and especially around the eyes, she adds.

 Use Primer to Blur Out Imperfections

 Next up, finding the right primer.
-For more mature skin (and for any skin, really), Trizzino recommends a blurring primer, or one that is made to cover the look of pores (as opposed to say, a color correcting or matte primer).
-“A good blurring primer will ensure your foundation does not settle into fine lines and wrinkles.”
-We like NYX No Filter Blurring Primer ($14.99, Target).
+For more mature skin (and for any skin, really), Trizzino recommends a blurring primer or one that is made to cover the look of pores (as opposed to say, a color correcting or matte primer).
+"A good blurring primer will ensure your foundation does not settle into fine lines and wrinkles."
+We like NYX No Filter Blurring Primer ($7, Target).

 Trizzino also advises against any primers that are overly mattifying, as these can sometimes dry skin out.
 "Regardless of your age, the drier your skin is, the older it looks," Trizzino says.